 Advice on pet insurance - Teddington Vets

 Pet insurance mainly provides cover for veterinary fees if your pet is injured or becomes ill.
-However, other benefits may include:
+In some cases, pets need to be referred to a Specialist for investigations or treatment, which can cost several thousand pounds.
+Some policies include additional benefits which may include:

 - Third party liability cover if your pet injures someone or damages someone else’s property